Guide to Buying a Duplex: Is It a Good Investment?

 The Takeaway

 Buying a duplex can be a great opportunity to own two properties, perhaps occupying one and earning rental income on the other.
-But there are pros and cons to be considered, as well as implications for your finances.
+But there are pros and cons to when investing in duplexes, as well as implications for your finances.
+Consider these carefully before you commit, and look for a mortgage rate and loan terms that fit your budget, seeking out quotes from multiple lenders to find the right fit.

 Looking for an affordable option for a home mortgage loan?
 SoFi can help: We offer low down payments (as little as 3% - 5%*) with our competitive and flexible home mortgage loans.
 Plus, applying is extra convenient: It's online, with access to one-on-one help.